In the US, as in much of the world, TBI is a common cause of death and disability.

 Ecchymosis behind the ear (Battle sign) or in the periorbital area (raccoon eyes)

-Loss of smell and hearing, which is usually immediate, although these losses may not be noticed until the patient regains consciousness
+Loss of smell and hearing, which is usually immediate, although these losses will not be noticed until the patient regains consciousness

 Chronic subdural hematoma may manifest with increasing daily headache, fluctuating drowsiness or confusion (which may mimic early dementia), mild-to-moderate hemiparesis or other focal neurologic deficits, and/or seizures.